 The Active Thames Fund is dedicated to fostering growth in water sports and enhancing the use of the Thames Path National Trail.
 It is focused on improving access, diversity, and inclusion, while raising awareness of the benefits of physical activity in blue space.

-Now in its fifth year, the fund has awarded over £550,000 to 63 different clubs, each encouraging sport and physical activity on the region’s blue space.
-To date, over 8,280 individuals have benefitted from Active Thames funding.
-In 2024 alone, and with a boost from Tideway, the funding supported 3,826 individuals to participate in 1,248 activity sessions, with an additional 380 people developing key coaching skills and qualifications.
+Now in its sixth year, the fund has awarded over £770,000 to 73 organisations since 2021, each encouraging sport and physical activity on the region’s blue space.
+To date, over 11,922 individuals have benefitted from Active Thames funding.
+In 2025 alone, the funding supported 3,539 individuals to participate in 1,490 activity sessions, with an additional 126 people developing key coaching skills and qualifications.

 As in previous years, the Active Thames fund links to the recommendations of the Active Thames Participation and Workforce Survey conducted in 2021, which is available here.
 Identified priorities and key areas of development were also supported by a Pulse Workforce Survey conducted in 2025.